Created

 Service, food, and water: Most (but not all) major rides feature maps, road markings, SAG service (mobile assistance), and rest stops with water, snacks, and restroom facilities.
 However, riders should carry adequate water with them to avoid dehydration and overheating between stops, especially on warm or windy days or over hilly routes.
 On rides without SAG, riders should carry tire-changing tools and know how to use them.
 If darkness, rain, or poor visibility are anticipated, bikes should be equipped with head- and tail-lights.

-Overnight / multi-day tours: Rides which include overnight stop-overs at campgrounds or motels are typically more expensive, but usually include camping fees and truck transport of your camping gear.
+Overnight / multi-day tours: Rides which include overnight stopovers at campgrounds or motels are typically more expensive, but usually include camping fees and truck transport of your camping gear.

 Club mileage credits: Some events accrue mileage credits, even if they are not sponsored by your club.
 In addition to regular registration, remember to look for a sign-up sheet for your club in the registration area.